Computing canonical images in permutation groups with Graph Backtracking: Experiments

 \subsection{Results overview}

-Overall, we can see that Vole is competitive with previous work on finding canonical images, with the exception of Nauty.
-Also, Vole can solve a wide range of other canonical image problems which were previously insolvable, and these can be solved very efficiently.
+Overall, we can see that Vole has the potential to become competitive with previous work on finding canonical images, after some optimization, with the exception of Nauty.
+Also, Vole can solve a wide range of other canonical image problems which were previously insolvable by any system, and these can be solved very efficiently.